 We are committed to making your experience in the Aquatic program the most positive and worthwhile adventure possible.
+All Wellness & Recreation memberships include the pool and AquaFit classes.
+Day passes are for Adult and Family swim times ONLY and do not include our AquaFit classes or swim lessons.
+Day passes must be purchased for each person entering the facility including non-swimming spectators.
 Browse our links to discover all that the Aquatics department has to offer!

 In this Lifeguard Training course, you will learn about the duties and responsibilities of a lifeguard and how to carry them out in a professional manner.
 Successful completion of the course requires participation in classroom and skill sessions, as well as successful performance in skill and knowledge evaluations.